Sgt David Janicki 4-E-2

 David was born on October 18 1920 in Stout British Columbia as the son of George and Pearl Janicki (both Ukrainians) , of Vernon, British Columbia.
 They were married on July 28 1916 in Yorkton Saskatchewan.
 His brothers were Nick (also with the same regiment overseas and he survived the war), Frederick Alex and Tony Walter Janicki and his sister was Verna Irene Janicki and Mary Janicki died as a baby in 1918.

 He was a waiter and he was member of the Church of England.
 He enjoyed baseball and softball and read very little.

 He enlisted on May 30 1942 in Otter Point Camp British Columbia and he went overseas to the UK on May 23 1943 and he went thereafter on June 6 1944 to France for the D-Day landing.

-David was killed in action on Friday February 9 1945 age 24 in the B Coy at the Waal flats during the battle of the Rhineland and he was temporarily buried in Nijmegen and on August 2 1945 reburied in Groesbeek.
+David was killed in action on Friday February 9 1945 age 24 in the B Coy at the Waal flats during the battle of the Rhineland and he was temporarily buried then in Nijmegen before being reburied on August 2 1945 in Groesbeek.